OLLI101485 - Milestones in World Culture [Hybrid at TUCC]

 Location: Hybrid at TUCC

-This hybrid course explores major milestones in human history through the arts, offering a hopeful and global perspective on our collective achievements.
+This course explores major milestones in human history through the arts, offering a hopeful and global perspective on our collective achievements.
 Drawing from diverse cultures, students will engage with literature, visual arts, science, and architecture through readings, videos, and guest speakers.
 Weekly sessions feature rich discussions on aesthetics and moral themes, with materials provided in advance via email.
-Participants may attend the in-person class at Temple Center City or join online.
 Occasional instructor absences due to travel will be supplemented with assignments and email support.
-Highlights include visits from a ballet dancer and an Asian art expert, along with photos and artifacts from the instructor’s travels.
+Highlights include sessions on The Sistine Chapel, Shakespeare’s Sonnets, plus selections from Keats, Rodin, Dante and more.

 Instructor Bio: Albert Fried-Cassorla has shared his passion for language, the arts, and creativity in a variety of settings.
 He taught Introduction to Poetry and Creative Writing for eight years at Gwynedd Mercy University, where his poetry courses featured extensive historical materials.
 At Temple University, he taught Advertising and Copywriting and served as president of the Philadelphia Direct Marketing Association.
 Earlier, he taught English in the Philadelphia School District.
 Many of his plays have been performed or read publicly, and he won the Philadelphia Dramatists Center’s Best New Play competition in 2019.